shasuruvalli/mslearn-synapse/Instructions/Labs/05-Use-delta-lake.md

     ```sql
     %%sql

+    USE AdventureWorks;

-    SHOW TABLES
+    SHOW TABLES;
     ```

-    This code lists the tables in the metastore for your Spark pool.
-Note that both tables are defined in the **default** database.
+    This code lists the tables in the **AdventureWorks** database.

-2. In a new code cell, add and run the following code:
+2. Modify the code cell as follows, add run it:

     ```sql
     %%sql

+    USE AdventureWorks;

     DROP TABLE IF EXISTS ProductsExternal;
     DROP TABLE IF EXISTS ProductsManaged;